 There are so many different hand signals involved in scuba diving that it can technically be considered a separate language on its own.
 But to help you better understand the different signals, what they mean and when to best use them, here is a YouTube video for further guidance.
 Some of them are pretty self-explanatory, but certain important ones are vital to remember, especially for emergencies.

 Also one of the very first things you’ll learn in your scuba diving course will be how to clear your scuba mask.
-This task includes not only keeping the goggles clean, but more importantly consists of expelling the water that’s inside of the mask out into the external water so that you have a nice airtight space that’s free of water again.
+This task includes not only keeping the mask clean, but more importantly consists of expelling the water that’s inside of the mask out into the external water so that you have a nice airtight space that’s free of water again.
 Making sure that you don’t have any water in your mask is important since your eyesight is the most vital sense that you need while scuba diving.
-And when you can’t see from your goggles, then not only is your overall scuba diving experience diminished, but you also put yourself at risk.
+And when you can’t see from your mask, then not only is your overall scuba diving experience diminished, but you also put yourself at risk.

 Water may enter your mask either gradually through not wearing the right size mask for your particular face shape or it will collect water if it falls off while you’re in the middle of diving or interacting with the underwater world.
 Overall, in order to clear your mask effectively every time, you must understand that the mask is merely for your vision and that controlling your airways is of vital importance.